graniticio/granitic/doc/tutorial/004-data-capture.md

 We've also added a new field <code>BindPathParams</code> and set it to an array of strings.
 The number of strings in this array should match the number of groups in the <code>PathPattern</code> regex.
-Here we are saying that the value of the first regex group should be injected into a field called 'Id'.
+Here we are saying that the value of the first regex group should be injected into a field called 'ID'.

 ### Parsing data into a struct